 Dr. Owens has been inducted in the US Martial Arts Hall of Fame, and currently holds multiple advanced ranks & certifications, the highest of which is 10th Dan by the World Korean Martial Arts Union.
 Dr. Owens still oversees the U.S. Jung Moo Kwan Association while occasionally teaching classes.

-Charles Owens II (CO2), (Dr. Charles Owens’ son and senior black belt), grew up training under Dr. Owens’ guidance since the early 1980's, and has earned the ranks of 6th Dan in Kong Soo, 5th Dan in Hap Ki Do, and The Master of Karate Certification.
+Charles Owens II (CO2), (Dr. Charles Owens’ son and senior black belt), grew up training under Dr. Owens’ guidance since the early 1980's, and has earned the ranks of 6th Dan in Kong Soo, 5th Dan in Hap Ki Do, 4th Dan in Tae Kwon Do, and The Master of Karate Certification.

-Charles is a certified Krav Maga Instructor, and a certified Israeli Combat Shooting Instructor.
-He has also been professionally trained as a MMA Conditioning Coach (NESTA & MMACA), has earned his personal training certification (ACTION), and children's martial arts instructor's certification.
+Charles is also a certified Krav Maga Instructor, and a certified Israeli Combat Shooting Instructor.
+He has been professionally trained as a MMA Conditioning Coach (NESTA & MMACA), has earned his personal training certification (ACTION), and also has been certified as an expert children's martial arts instructor.

-Since then, he has been named as the current President of the U.S. Jung Moo Kwan Association, and has expanded the USJMKA to offer martial arts and fitness training to all ages by forming JMK Martial Arts & Fitness, LLC and the Junior JMK Curriculum.
-He was inducted into the US Martial Arts Hall of Fame in 2018.
+In 2017, Charles Owens II was named as the current President of the U.S. Jung Moo Kwan Association, and has expanded it to offer martial arts and fitness training to all ages by forming JMK Martial Arts & Fitness, LLC and creating the Junior JMK Curriculum for kids.
+He was inducted into the US Martial Arts Hall of Fame in 2018, and continues to teach to this day.

-The USJMKA offers rank through 8th Dan in Kong Soo Sul, through 7th Dan in Classic Tae Kwon Do (Tang Soo Do) and through 5th Dan in Hap Ki Do.
+The USJMKA offers rank through 8th Dan in Kong Soo Sul (Korean Karate-Jutsu), through 7th Dan in Classic Tae Kwon Do (Tang Soo Do) and through 5th Dan in Hap Ki Do.
 The primary martial art in which instruction is given is a complete, consolidated, and comprehensive system known as Kong Soo Sul, (Korean Karate-Jutsu) which focuses on hyung/kata, and self-defense applications (punhae/bunkai) of those techniques which includes striking, joint locking, throws, take downs, grappling, personal safety, combatives, and weapons use.
+If you are a martial arts instructor and/or a martial arts school owner, feel free to reach out to us if you are interested in becoming a branch school of the US Jung Moo Kwan Association.

 Lineage

-These lineage charts sections have been researched as fully and carefully as possible, but due to the secrecy of the arts in times past, historical data is sketchy.
+For those who are interested, here is the lineage of the Jung Moo Kwan.
+These lineage charts sections have been researched as fully and carefully as possible, but due to the secrecy of the arts in times past, some historical data is sketchy.
 Resources include website material, various martial art publications, and information gathered from personal interviews of Korean masters.
-If you have verifiable updated material, please let me know.
+If you have any verifiable updated material, please let us know.

 Jung Moo Kwan Karate Lineage